 If all the funds the student earned were not yet disbursed to the student's account before the student withdrew, the student may be due a post-withdrawal disbursement.
-If the post-withdrawal disbursement includes grant funds, the Financial Aid office will automatically disburse the portion of these funds required to cover any outstanding tuition, fee, room and board charges at the University.
+If the post-withdrawal disbursement includes grant funds, the Financial Aid Office will automatically disburse the portion of these funds required to cover and outstanding tuition, fees, room and board charges at the University.

-If the post-withdrawal disbursement includes loan funds, the Financial Aid office will notify the student and provide him or her with the option to accept or decline the loan funds.
+If the post-withdrawal disbursement includes loan funds, the Financial Aid Office will notify the student and provide them with the option to accept or decline the loan funds.

-If the student responds and gives permission, the Financial Aid office will disburse the loan funds to cover any outstanding tuition, fee, room and board charges at the University.
+If the student responds and gives permission, the Financial Aid Office will disburse the loan funds to cover any outstanding tuition, fees, room and board charges at hte University.
 If the student responds and declines permission, the loan funds eligible to be disbursed as a post-withdrawal disbursement will be offered to the student.
-If the student does not respond in a timely way, the loan funds will be cancelled.
+If the student does nto respond in a timely manner or does not complete outstanding requirements, the loan funds will be cancelled.

 There are some Title IV funds that a student may be scheduled to receive that must be cancelled once the student withdraws because of other eligibility requirements.
 For example, the 2nd disbursement of a loan may not be disbursed after the student withdraws below half-time (6 credits).